-• Indent: the indentation of the number or bullet area, measured from the left margin of the paragraph linked to the numbering style.
+• Ind : the indentation of the number or bullet area, measured from the left margin of the paragraph linked to the numbering style.
 In other words, if the paragraph style already has an indentation, when the list style is applied the indentations are added together.

-For any level other than Level 1, the Relative option causes the indentation to be measured from the start of the previous level rather than from the page margin.
+For any level other than Level 1, the Re option causes the indentation to be measured from the start of the previous level rather than from the page margin.

-- Width of numbering: how much space is used by the numbering symbol.
-Writer reserves this space, even if only part of it is used. - Minimum spacing numbering <-> text: the spacing between the right edge of the numbering symbol and the text.
+- Wid of n: how much space is used by the numbering symbol.
+Writer reserves this space, even if only part of it is used. - Mini s n <-> t : the spacing between the right edge of the numbering symbol and the text.
 If the spacing to text is not sufficient, Writer will honor this setting by expanding the numbering area.
-Setting the minimum spacing between numbering and text is very useful when right-aligning the numbering or when there is much text before or after the numbering. - Numbering alignment: how the numbering (including any text before or after) will be aligned.
+Setting the minimum spacing between numbering and text is very useful when right-aligning the numbering or when there is much text before or after the numbering. - N : how the numbering (including any text before or after) will be aligned.

 To fully appreciate how the Numbering alignment works, try to create a numbered list with more than ten elements and make sure that enough room has been made for numbers with two or more digits.
-You may also wish to right-align numbers 10 or greater, as in Figure 31 on page 42.
+You may also wish to right-align numbers 10 or greater, as in Figure 31 on page 36.